apertureless/vue-chartjs/docs/guide/README.md

 ## Resourcess

-You can find here some resources like tutorials on how to use `vue-chartjs`
+Here are some resources, such as tutorials, on how to use `vue-chartjs`:

 - [Using vue-chartjs with WordPress](https://medium.com/@apertureless/wordpress-vue-and-chart-js-6b61493e289f)
 - [Create stunning Charts with Vue and Chart.js](https://hackernoon.com/creating-stunning-charts-with-vue-js-and-chart-js-28af584adc0a)